 Introduction

 Cardiovascular disease is one of the prevalent causes of death in the world and accounts for one of the most painful deaths that can be avoided under strict supervision.
 Cardiovascular diseases cause an average of 17.7 million deaths each year (44% of NCD fatalities) making it one of the most deserving topics for research on prevention.
-“Cardiovascular diseases (CVD) are a group of disorders of the heart and blood vessels which is the most significant cause of death globally.” (“Secondary Prevention of Cardiovascular Diseases and ... - Hindawi”) Despite the critical fatality rate 90% CVD can be prevented by taking necessary precautions (McGill, 2008).
+“Cardiovascular diseases (CVD) are a group of disorders of the heart and blood vessels which is the most significant cause of death globally[1].
+Despite the critical fatality rate 90% CVD can be prevented by taking necessary precautions[2].
 The impact of cardiovascular diseases can be very painful in the early years of any human being and have some ripple effects to the society due to the pain and economic effects on families and the economy of any country.

 There are several risk factors that contribute to cardiovascular health conditions.
 It is no news that in most cases, the cause of the disease can be attributed to lifestyle and human preference of diets.
 Physical activities and healthy eating have been proven to help improve the health and well-being of humanity.
 The application of machine learning to predict cardiovascular diseases can help in the sensitization and improve the conditions of diagnosed patients.
 There are several case studies concerning cardiovascular diseases.

-According to (Karunathilake & Ganegoda, 2018), there are three types of prevention mechanisms to prevent and reduce the impacts of a disease.
-“Primary prevention refers to the steps taken by an individual to prevent the onset of the disease.” (“What are the primary secondary and tertiary levels of prevention?”)
+There are three types of prevention mechanisms to prevent and reduce the impacts of a disease.
+“Primary prevention refers to the steps taken by an individual to prevent the onset of the disease.
 This is achieved by maintaining a healthy lifestyle choice such as diet and exercise.
-“Secondary prevention focuses on reducing the impact of the disease by early diagnosis prior to any critical and permanent damage.” (“Secondary Prevention of Cardiovascular Diseases and ... - Hindawi”) This facilitates avoiding life threatening situations and long term impairments from a disease.
+“Secondary prevention focuses on reducing the impact of the disease by early diagnosis prior to any critical and permanent damage[1].
+This facilitates avoiding life threatening situations and long term impairments from a disease.
 Tertiary prevention is used once long term effects set in, by helping the patients to manage pain, increase life expectancy, and increase the quality of life.
 The secondary prevention of CVD includes diagnosis and prevention.
 Most critical step of secondary prevention is early diagnosis which allows medical professionals to provide required care for patients and improve the quality of life.
-This requires identifying risk factors, criticality of risk factors, and how the variation of these factors relates to CVD. (“Secondary Prevention of Cardiovascular Diseases and ... - Hindawi”) Upon early diagnosis, patients could be directed to required treatments affording a higher quality of life (Karunathilake & Ganegoda, 2018).
+This requires identifying risk factors, criticality of risk factors, and how the variation of these factors relates to CVD .
+Upon early diagnosis, patients could be directed to required treatments affording a higher quality of life[1].

-The inspiration for this research paper draws strength from the use of machine learning algorithms by medical professionals to make predictions of vulnerable patients.
+The inspiration for this research paper draws strength from the use of machine learning algorithms by medical professionals to make predictions of vulnerable patients and it is an improvement on the work initiated by [1].
 Health improvements is tied to continuous research and implementation of state-of-the-art methodologies explored by experts to diagnose and prevent diseases like the one examined in our case study.

 PROBLEM AND DATA SET